Agoric/documentation/main/ertp/api/purse.md

 - Returns: `{Amount}`

-Deposit all the contents of `payment` into `purse`, returning an `amount` describing the `payment`'s digital assets (i.e. the deposit amount).
-If the optional argument `optAmount` does not equal the balance of `payment`, or if `payment` is an unresolved promise, it throws an error.
+Deposit all the contents of `payment` into `purse`, returning an `amount` describing the `payment`'s digital assets (i.e. the deposited amount).
+If the optional argument `optAmount` does not equal the balance of `payment`, or if `payment` is a promise, it throws an error.

 While the above applies to local and remote `purses`, for remote `purses` there may be effects on this operation due to use of `promises` and asynchronicity.
 You